 The Myth of Salesforce Legal Case Management

-Don’t be fooled by the many hidden costs of salesforce legal case management solutions.
+Don’t be fooled by the many hidden costs of Salesforce legal case management solutions.
 Biggest does not mean best.
 Salesforce touts itself on its homepage as the world’s #1 CRM platform.
-What do they mean by #1?
+But what do they mean by #1?
 Is that a volume statistic or are they claiming superiority over other platforms in terms of quality, ability and usability?

-Salesforce claims to provide a comprehensive set of tools integrating sales, marketing, commerce and engagement – all with AI working in the background to provide you with discoverable insights based on your data and patterns.
+Salesforce claims to provide a comprehensive set of tools integrating sales, marketing, commerce and engagement.
+These tools are said to work in concert with AI in the background to provide you with insights based on your data and patterns.

 In today’s transparent world, we have the benefit of searching for online reviews by actual users to help us determine if the claims Salesforce makes are indeed true.
-Unfortunately for Salesforce, they have some pretty low stars claiming poor service, strong-arm marketing techniques and a very confusing, complex product.
+Unfortunately for Salesforce, they have some pretty low stars.
+Reviews claim poor service, strong-arm marketing techniques and a very confusing, complex product.
 This one sums up the bulk of the online reviews pretty well: